filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/sealing.md

 Set the maximum cost you are willing to pay for onboarding **per** sector in `MaxPreCommitBatchGasFee.PerSector`/`MaxCommitBatchGasFee.PerSector` to avoid unexpected high costs.

+{{< alert icon="👉" >}}
-> Note: The current `MaxCommitBatchGasFee.PerSector` is enough to aggregate proofs for 6 sectors.
+The current `MaxCommitBatchGasFee.PerSector` is enough to aggregate proofs for 6 sectors.
 Adjust this respectively according to your operation. **If the value is too low, the message may wait in the mempool for a long while.
 If you don't have enough funds, the message will not be sent.**
+{{< /alert >}}